RasaHQ/rasa/docs/nlu/training-data-format.rst

 Markdown is the easiest Rasa NLU format for humans to read and write.
 Examples are listed using the unordered list syntax, e.g. minus ``-``, asterisk ``*``, or plus ``+``.
-Examples are grouped by intent and an optional response and entities are annotated as Markdown links, e.g. ``[entity](entity name)``.
+Examples are grouped by intent, optional response key and entities are annotated as Markdown links, e.g. ``[entity](entity name)``.

 .. code-block:: md